 Conceptual: It is typically used at an early stage of the project when we analyze requirements.
 It provides a high-level overview of what the system will include and how it will be organized.

 Logical: This model goes one step further.
-As the name implies, it helps break data into minor logical elements and build a detailed visual schema of relationships between them.
+As the name implies, logical data modeling helps break data into minor logical elements and build a detailed visual schema of relationships between them.
 It aids organizations in streamlining approaches for data consolidation and segmentation.

 Common Data Modeling Techniques